 - Incident Notifications: Enables or disables the incident notification features, and configures when and how ServiceNow sends an incident to xMatters for notification.

-- Engage with xMatters: Enables or disables the Engage with xMatters action in the ServiceNow user interface, and sets the connection parameters for the feature, and sets the maximum number of results to return when searching for people or groups to target.
+- Engage with xMatters: Enables or disables the Engage with xMatters action in the ServiceNow user interface, sets the connection parameters for the feature, and sets the maximum number of results to return when searching for people or groups to target.

 - Data Sync: Configures the user and group seeding, and the data synchronization between xMatters and ServiceNow.